The analysis drives the model. Never the other way around.

 Teams build models before defining what question those models are supposed to answer.
 They choose methods because they’re trendy, not because they fit the problem.
 They measure model performance against the wrong metrics.
 They over-build or under-build because they never established a principled basis for how detailed the model needs to be.

-The result: months of effort producing a system that's technically impressive and practically useless.
-A simulation that runs beautifully but doesn't inform the decision it was built to support.
-A predictive model that scores well on test data but doesn't capture the dynamics that actually matter for the downstream decision.
+The result: months of effort producing a system that’s technically impressive and practically useless.
+The simulation runs beautifully, yet it never informs the decision it was built to support, because the predictive model that scores so well on test data has missed the dynamics that actually drive the downstream call.

 Every question has a natural fidelity.
 “Is this system safe?” demands a different level of precision than “which design is cheapest?”
 The question tells you what kind of model you need and how precise the answer has to be.
 That’s the fidelity bar — the target that everything else follows from.
 Before writing a single line of code, four things need to be clear:

-• What physics and dynamics matter?
-Every real-world system has infinite complexity.
+- What physics and dynamics matter?
+Every real-world system is more complex than any model of it.
 The art is knowing which dynamics are load-bearing for your specific question and which can be safely abstracted.

-• What can be abstracted, simplified, or ignored?
+- What can be abstracted, simplified, or ignored?
 The most dangerous assumption in modeling is that more detail is always better.
-Every unnecessary detail costs you compute, validation effort, and introduces error.
+Every unnecessary detail costs compute and validation effort, and introduces error.

-When MITRE needed to assess the effectiveness of a proposed kill chain, the first question wasn't "which simulation tool?"
-It was: "What decision does this analysis need to support, and what level of fidelity does that decision require?"
-The answer (a force-level trade study, not an engagement-level prediction) reduced the required model complexity by an order of magnitude and delivered results three months faster.
+When MITRE needed to assess the effectiveness of a proposed kill chain (the sequence from sensor to weapon to effect), the first question wasn’t “which simulation tool?”
+It was: “What decision does this analysis need to support, and what level of fidelity does that decision require?”
+The answer — a force-level trade study (a simulation of how an entire engagement plays out), not an engagement-level prediction — reduced the required model complexity by an order of magnitude and delivered results three months faster.

 The same discipline applies to risk assessment.
-When the question is "given a pandemic, what else should we worry about?", the answer isn't a Monte Carlo simulation of disease spread — that answers a different question ("what will happen next?").
+When the question is “given a pandemic, what else should we worry about?”, the answer isn’t a Monte Carlo simulation of disease spread — that answers a different question (“what will happen next?”).
 The right model is a Bayesian causal network: nodes for uncertain events, edges for causal relationships, evidence injection to update beliefs.
-The Global Risk Intelligence Network demonstrates this: 36 nodes across 6 domains, answering "what should I believe now?" — not "what should I do next?"
+The right architecture is determined by the question, not by what tool you already know.

-This same rigor applies outside defense.
-When an energy planner asks "how detailed does our grid simulation need to be?", the answer depends entirely on what decision the simulation is supporting and what conditions it will face.
+The same rigor applies everywhere.
+When the question is “how detailed does this model need to be?” — whether for an energy grid, a groundwater plume, or a prognosis forecaster — the answer depends entirely on what decision the model is supporting and what conditions it will face.
 A screening-level adequacy check has radically different fidelity requirements than a stochastic investment optimization.
-If you don't define the question first, you'll build the wrong model.
+If you don’t define the question first, you’ll build the wrong model.

-The question sets the fidelity bar.
+The decision dictates the model.
 Now you build to it — not past it.
 This sounds simple.
-In practice, it's the step where most projects go wrong.
+In practice, it’s the step where most projects go wrong.

 More fidelity isn’t always better.
 A model that’s too detailed for its training data will overfit.
 A simulation that’s too complex for its validation basis will produce results that look precise but aren’t accurate.
 Every layer of detail beyond what the question requires is cost without value.
 The discipline is knowing where to stop.